Reducing ETL and Data Integration Costs by 80% with Open Source

 One may start to think of data integration as something that constantly consumes enormous resources, human and financial, but that is only half the story.
 The other half is that to reduce the TCO you have to change the cost structure, that’s it.

 Today you can save on most items in a “data integration shopping cart,” starting with the license fees.
 There are a number of open-source solutions available for evaluation and real-world projects at no charge.
 With open source, you can practically eliminate licensing fees altogether.

 As far as hardware costs are concerned, solutions that require their own servers and/or mainframes seem to be unreasonably expensive to implement.
 While the hardware costs of implementing such solutions are on average about $300,000, the hardware costs of products, which can run on existing servers and desktops drop down drastically, to a mere $10,000 in some cases.
 So, eliminating the vendors whose solutions do not provide an acceptable level of openness can result in a considerable savings.

-When choosing a proprietary solution, it is important to keep in mind that while many companies tend to underestimate TCO, for every dollar spent on data integration software, enterprises spend six more dollars on subsequent implementation and support.
+Usually, open source can provide both, targeted at and supported by a large community that aims to consistently enhance the development.
+On the other hand, when choosing a proprietary solution, it is important to keep in mind that while many companies tend to underestimate TCO, for every dollar spent on data integration software, enterprises spend $6 more on subsequent implementation and support.